sharadchaturveda/akasa_b-bwireframe/scripts/README.md

 node scripts/convert-to-avif.js
 ```

-This script:
-- Finds all JPG and PNG images in the specified directories
-- Converts images larger than 300KB to AVIF format
+This script finds and converts images larger than 300KB to AVIF, preserving originals.
-- Preserves the original files
-- Creates optimized versions with .avif extension

 ### Update Image References